DatabaseKPV

 VERDICT

-IBD: Ulcerative Colitis / Crohn's Disease
+IBD: Ulcerative Colitis and Crohn's disease

 Tier 3-4, Strong preclinical

-Tier 3-4, Moderate preclinical
+Tier 3-4, Preclinical

-Antimicrobial: S. aureus / C. albicans
+Antimicrobial: S. aureus (MRSA), C. albicans

 Tier 4, Preclinical only